-Workshop Descriptions (2016)
+Workshop Descriptions (2017):

 The gods of the Afro-Brazilian Candomblé religion are called Orixás.
 Dance, drums and song are the basic elements in its religious ceremonies.
 These rhythms and dance movements are used in dance lessons, stage performances and other non-religious contexts, and are used regularly in folklore events in Brazil.
-Samba de Roda is a traditional Brazilian dance from the region of Recôncavo located in the state of Bahia.
-It combines traditions of African Slaves and those of the Portuguese.
-Dancers performing the dance form a circle or “roda”.
-Each dancer takes a turn by dancing in the circle.
-Those in the circle accompany the dancer by clapping their hands and singing.

-- Samba Reggae with Rodson Santos
+- Samba Reggae with with Dandha da Hora

 Samba-reggae is a music genre from Salvador, Bahia, derived as a blend of Brazilian samba with Jamaican reggae.
 Samba-reggae arose in the context of the black pride movement that occurred in the city of Salvador de Bahia, around the 1970s.
 Samba-reggae has given rise to a style of African-influenced dance derived from Afro-Brazilian and candomble dance moves.
 In a social setting, samba-reggae dances tend to be done in a follow-the-leader fashion, with a few skilled dancers initiating moves in a line in front of the crowd, and the whole crowd then following along.

 - Bateria Drumming Intro Class (Teens and Adults) with Carl Dixon